-New Brunswick, N.J. - December 14, 2010 - The Dr. Paul Janssen Award for Biomedical Research today opens its 2011 call for nominations.
+New Brunswick, N.J. - December 9, 2011 - The Dr. Paul Janssen Award for Biomedical Research today opens its 2012 call for nominations.
 This prestigious award recognizes individuals whose scientific research has made, or has the potential to make, significant transformational contributions toward the improvement of human health.
-Nominations are available at www.pauljanssenaward.com and will be accepted until February 15, 2011, for consideration by an independent selection committee of world renowned scientists.
-The winner or winners will receive a \$100,000 cash prize.
+Nominations are available at www.pauljanssenaward.com and will be accepted until February 15, 2012, for consideration by an independent selection committee of world renowned scientists.
+A \$100,000 cash prize will be awarded to the scientist or group of scientists receiving the Award.